-A navigation panel controls the movement of the vehicle.
+A navigation panel controls the movements of the vehicle.
 The speed is adjusted via a knob, which also changes the center of gravity of the S-Pod.
-“The rider does not need to physically lean forward and backward to accelerate or slow down,” Segway says.
+"The rider doesn't need to physically lean forward and backward to accelerate or slow down," Segway says.

 The maximum speed of S-Pod is limited to 40km per hour: a function that also serves the purpose of keeping occupants safe and avoiding rollover in tight corners.
 The autonomy before a recharge is quite generous: 64 kilometers, more than enough for travel in an urban area.

 What else is missing?
 Oh yes.
 "The S-Pod seats also offer wide-angle views that offer a wide field of view for passengers", concludes the press release.

 The S-Pod will debut at the 2020 Consumer Electronics Show next Tuesday, January 6, along with other new Segway products, including an eMoped (a small electric bike) and an eScooter suitable for medium and long-haul travel.